WarwickRSE/ApplesToOranges/README.md

 The UnitCheckedType class enforces unit checking (currently for 3 units, length, time and mass) and the inner storage class holds numeric data.

-This is a WORK IN PROGRESS and is not ready for use - currently it is at proof-of-concept stage.
+This is a WORK IN PROGRESS but can be used in real codes with some caveats:
 In particular:
-* Only 3 units are implemented
+* Only 3 units are implemented (Length, Time, Mass)
-* Many constructors are missing
+* Some constructors may be missing
-* Nearly all operators are missing
+* Some operators may be missing
 * Error checking is minimal
-* Only scalar, vector and tensor storage is available
+* Only scalar, vector and tensor storage is implemented
-    * These are incomplete - missing most constructors, operators etc
+    * These may be incomplete
+In short, basic physical equations can definitely be coded and checked with the current state, but there may be bugs or things may fail to compile which should be OK.

 However, using C++20 facilities this can enforce units checking at compile time for arbirary rational exponents, and for any data-storage inner class which exposes sufficient functionality.

 Created June 2023 by Warwick RSE
+Version 1.0 July 2023
 ## How to use this code
-EITHER copy the 5 header files from the include directory into an appropriate place, or copy and unpack the tarball and add to your build.
+You need the 5 header files to be included/accessible in your build, and can then include either PhysicalTypes.hpp to get common Physical units and access to UnitCheckedType to construct your own, or include UnitCheckedType.hpp directly if you do not want the extra defines.
+You will need at least C++17 support - C++20 for full power (see section below about fractional exponent support).

 The PhysicalTypes.hpp header provides common Physical named units, such as Position (a double precision 3-element vector with units of m) or Force (a double precision 3-element vector with units of kgms<sup>-2</sup>)
 After including the header you can also instantiate a type of arbitrary units; create a UnitCheckedType\<L, M, T, Storage\>.
 L is the exponent of length (m), M of mass (kg) and T of time (s).
 Storage is the data storage type, which can be one of the built ins, scalar (dblscalar), 3-component or 4-component vector (dbl3vec or dbl4vec) or 3x3 or 4x4 tensor (dbl3tens or dbl4tens) all double precision; or can be ay other suitable storage type (see below).